-Private sector employment in the UAE generally is governed by the country’s Labor Law, although many free zones have issued their own employment regulations.
-Some free zones have employment laws that entirely supersede the Labor Law, including the Dubai International Financial Center (DIFC) and the Abu Dhabi Global Market (ADGM).
+Private sector employment in the UAE generally is governed by the Country’s Federal Labor Law, although many free zones have issued their own employment regulations.
+Whenever there is any inconsistency between regulations of the Free Zone compared to Labor law, the terms most favorable to employees prevail.
+Some free zones have employment laws that supersede certain provisions of the UAE’s Labor Law, such as the Dubai International Financial Center (DIFC) and the Abu Dhabi Global Market (ADGM).

 Hours & Pay Regulations

-No employee may work more than five consecutive hours without breaks for rest, meals and prayers amounting to not less than one hour.
+No employee may work more than 5 consecutive hours without breaks for rest, meals, and prayers amounting in the aggregate to not less than 1 hour.
 These breaks are not included as part of the employee’s working hours.

 Employees in the UAE are entitled to leave with full pay for the following 10 public holidays, the dates for most of which vary year to year according to the lunar calendar: